A quick and user-friendly introduction to the Jersey Private Funds (JPF) regime.

 A JPF Fund is not required to issue an offer document but where one is issued, there are very few prescribed content requirements (assuming no AIFMD disclosure is applicable).
 Jersey JPF Funds (and any Jersey SPV GP, trustee, investment manager or investment adviser) will either be tax transparent or subject to the 0% rate of Jersey income tax.

 Further, Jersey fund and manager structures are expected to provide significant levels of certainty in the face of both BEPS and Brexit.
 Jersey's well-established funds infrastructure means it is relatively simple to build significant substance where required and the Island's position as a jurisdiction which is an established third country from an EU perspective while maintaining distinctive constitutional links with the UK should benefit both global managers seeking to access EU capital and EU managers seeking to access UK capital post-Brexit.
 This position was recently bolstered by introduction of economic substance laws which firmly put Jersey at the forefront of global tax trends.
-Further on this point, please see our briefing here.
+Further on this point, please see our briefing on the new economic substance rules.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.